2002 Lagos armoury explosion: Effect

 In central Lagos there is a large canal, which runs from north to south parallel to the Isolo-Oshodi expressway through the centre of the city.
 It borders a banana plantation, which many refugees thought might be safe from the falling shells and spreading fires.
 However, the canal separated the plantation from the city and was covered by water hyacinth and thus invisible in the darkness.
 As the crowd surged towards the plantation, hundreds of panicking people fell into the water.
 Those on the bottom were crushed by yet more people falling into the waterway, and in the struggling confusion, at least 600 people were killed, many of them children.
 Many of these bodies drifted down the canal, some being found as far as ten kilometers from the explosion.

 The affected areas of the city burned through most of the night, with explosions continuing to boil out of the wrecked armoury until the afternoon of 28 January.
 The emergency services were woefully inadequate to deal with the devastation, as there were not enough fire crews or water points available to cope with the fire, which consequently consumed large parts of the city's northern suburbs.
 City hospitals were also utterly overwhelmed, many injured going for hours without any medical attention even if they did manage to reach an undamaged medical facility.
 The military, too, having suffered the loss of many of its Lagos-based personnel in the initial explosion, was not in a position to assume control of the city and did not appear in large numbers until late on 28 January.

 By the evening of 28 January, most of the fires were under control and people began returning to the city and attempting to find loved ones lost in the stampede.
 Many of the dead were children, separated from their families in the confusion and subsequently crushed in the crowds that filled the streets and canal.
 On top of the dead from the canal, several hundred people had died in the city itself: killed by falling munitions, trampled by the crowds, or trapped in the fires.

+On Tuesday the 29th, High School students from Bolade Grammar School, Oshodi High School, Oshodi Comprehensive High School and Ikeja Grammar School – which were in close proximity to the Ikeja Cantonment – reported how their classroom ceilings and windows were utterly shattered by the explosion.